 Oxford's Museum of Natural History is collaborating with the University of São Paulo and the Museu de Zoologia in Brazil to research the systematic biology of crustaceans, and arrange work exchange visits for museum staff involved in curation, conservation and education, including loan of display material and bilateral workshops on public engagement in university museums.

-Oxford is currently home to over 60 students from Brazil, the university's largest source of South American students.
-The majority are studying at post graduate level, with nearly a third being research students.
-Student most frequently study Geography, Engineering Science, Zoology and Oxford’s prestigious MBA programme at the Saïd Business School.
+Oxford is currently home to over 75 students from Brazil, the university's largest source of South American students.
+The majority are studying at postgraduate level, with more than half of all Brazilian students being research students.
+Taught postgraduates are heavily concentrated in the Saïd Business School's prestigious MBA and Executive MBA programmes; amongst Brazilian postgraduate research students, the DPhil in Engineering Science is notably popular.

 Brazilian students applying to Oxford have access to a range of scholarship opportunities to support their studies, particularly at graduate level.
 The Clarendon Fund provides over a hundred fully funded scholarships to academically outstanding students each year.
 Recent Brazilian Clarendon Scholars have studied a range of subjects from Plant Sciences to Medieval and Modern Languages.
 Oxford also actively participates in well-known scholarship programmes (such as the British Government’s flagship Chevening Scholarships) and hosts a wide variety of post-doctoral Research Fellowships.
 At undergraduate level, Brazilian students studying for an Oxford degree are eligible to apply for the Reach Oxford Scholarships, which cover university and college fees, living expenses and annual return flights.